sydly148/hackthehood-buildfa25/index.md

 ## Week 4 Announcements
 ### Assignments Due:
 - Work on the Data Analysis for Social Change assignment from Week 3's Tiger Teams.
+- Submit your exit ticket for Wednesday (10/23) lecture.
 - OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
 - Make sure you have access to Slack, Google Classroom, and Colab!